brucemack/kc1fsz-rc1/README.md

 Other things to know:

-* The audio input/output range is around 1.25Vpp into 600 ohms.
+* The audio output range is around 1.25Vpp into 600 ohms.
+* The the receiver discriminator input is high impedance.
 * Hardware gain adjustments (pots) are used to calibrate dynamic range during initial installation.
 * The controller runs on +12VDC power input.